 So what does this wood-cooking process mean for a Bourgeois Guitars guitar or mandolin?

-Torrefaction, Dana points out, both ages the appearance of the wood, as well as imparting a distinctly dry or ‘vintage’ tone.
+Torrefaction, Dana points out, both ages the appearance of the wood and imparts a distinctly dry or ‘vintage’ tone.

 “Torrefaction can‘t make a bad piece of wood sound good.
 For use in guitars, the process has to start with a selection of fine tonewood,” Dana says flatly.
 “I still have the first torrefied guitar we made back in 2012.
-I don‘t think it sounds as good as it should by now, because we were still learning.
-I‘ve learned to compare samples before and after torrefaction, as a litmus test of sorts.
+I don‘t think it sounds as good as it should because we are still learning.
+I‘ve learned to compare samples before and after torrefaction as a litmus test of sorts.
 Before we use a piece of torrefied wood, we cut off a little sliver to examine its fibers; longer fibers will have more integrity.”

 “To get the vibe I was looking for, I ended up modifying my approach to voicing and developed an entirely new finish,” Dana says enthusiastically about the innovative material.
 “The combined result isn‘t a substitute for a great vintage guitar – nor will it make people stop playing new guitars with untreated tops.
 It‘s entirely new, yet partially old; totally different and overwhelmingly musical.”